ankane/s3tk/README.md

 s3tk enable-logging my-bucket my-bucket-2 --log-bucket my-s3-logs
 ```

+Use the `--dry-run` flag to test

+A few notes about logging:

-Use the `--dry-run` flag to test.
-This automatically adds a prefix of `%(bucket-name)/`.
-Buckets with logging already enabled are not updated.
+- buckets with logging already enabled are not updated at all
+- the log bucket must in the same region as the source bucket - run this command multiple times for different regions
+- the log prefix is set to `%(bucket-name)/`

-Also, it can take over an hour for logs to show up.
+- it can take over an hour for logs to show up

 ### Enable Versioning